Boulder08/chunknorris/README.md

 4. The encoding queue is ordered from longest to shortest chunk.
 This ensures that there will not be any single long encodes running at the end.

-5. If you have enabled the creation of a grain table or supply it with a separate parameter, it is applied during the encode.
+5. If you have enabled the creation of a grain table or supply it with a separate parameter, it is applied during the encoding process.

 6. You can control the amount of parallel encodes by a CLI parameter.
 Tune the amount according to your system, both CPU and memory-wise.